vastlimits/uberAgent-config/Tools/InvokeuberAgentConfigDownload/README.md

         Accept wildcard characters?  false

     -TargetDirectory <String>
-        Path where the files should be copied to.
+        Path the files should be copied to.
 Only full paths are supported.
 Do not use relative paths.
 Mandatory parameter.

         Required?                    true